zhangzhang2024/PillarMamba/README.md

 ```

 ## Citation
-If you find this project useful in your research, please consider citing:
+If you find our paper and code useful in your research, please consider giving us a star ⭐ and citing our work 📝 :)

 ```
 @article{zhang2025pillarmamba,